wube/kov/readme.md

 The compiler needs to be able to detect and error on the circular symbol dependency.

 ## Real enum class
 Member method of enums.
-There are currently way to *almost* achieve it by some tricks, but they are not perfect, and require some duplication.
+There are currently ways to *almost* achieve it by some tricks, but they are not perfect, and require a lot of  ugly boilerplate.

-Here is an simplified example of the current typical implenetation of enum-like class in C++
+Here is a typical simplified example of the current typical implenetation of enum-like class in C++
 ```
 class Direction
 {